matusnovak/doxybook2/README.md

 First, generate the default templates (this simply copies them from the executable file to the destination directory) by running `doxybook --generate-templates <dir>`.
 Let's say you want to override the fooder with some custom markdown.
 Find the `footer.tmpl` file and change the contents with whatever you want.
 You can delete the rest of the templates that you have not modified.
 Now run the executable with the `--templates <dir>` option.
 This will use your custom `footer.tmpl`.

 When the doxybook runs, the list of templates that are loaded is printed to the terminal right at the beginning.
 For example, if the template is loaded from your folder, it will print `Parsing template: 'footer' from file: '/path/to/templates/footer.tmpl`.
-If the template is loaded from the executable file itself (the default templates), it will print instead the following: `Parsing template: 'footer' from default`.
+If the template is loaded from the executable file itself (the default templates), it will print the following: `Parsing template: 'footer' from default` instead.

 Now, let's say that you want to change how enums are printed (the enum table that has Enumerator, Value, and Description columns).
 This is located in the `member_details` template.
 This template is used as `{{ render("member_details", child) }}` inside of `class_members_details` and `nonclass_members_details` templates.
+So you only need to run `doxybook --generate-templates <dir>` and only keep `member_details.tmpl` and change it however you want.

 Why `render` instead of `include`?
 The `include` is a keyword from the inja template engine to insert the child template file.
 All of the variables that are accessible in the parent template are also accessible in the child template being included.
-The render method has a different context, meaning that you can pass in subset of the data accessible in the parent template.
+Think of it as copy pasting the contents of the child template and putting them into the parent template.
+The render method has a different context (global data).
+This means that you can pass in subset of the data accessible in the parent template.
 In this case, the `class_members_details` has a JSON data that also has an array `publicTypes` (if the class/struct has any public types).
 By default the `class_members_details` has something like this:

 ```
 {% for child in publicTypes %}